 To increase the value of the benefits that you and your dependants receive, you may:

-make an additional voluntary contributions arranged through the LGPS (in-house AVCs).
+make additional voluntary contributions arranged through the LGPS (in-house AVCs).

-All local government pension funds have an AVC arrangement in which you can invest money, deducted directly from your allowances, through an AVC provider (often an insurance company or building society).
+All local government administering authorities have an AVC arrangement in which you can invest money, deducted directly from your allowances, through an AVC provider (often an insurance company or building society).

 If as an eligible councillor you choose to pay AVCs under the LGPS, the AVCs are invested separately, in funds managed by the AVC provider.
 You have your own personal account that, over time, builds up with your contributions and the returns on your investment, and will be available to you when you retire.
 You can often choose which investment route you prefer.